arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 .. tabbed:: ArviZ args

-  For variable names to appear sorted when calling ArviZ functions, pass a list of the variable names with the variable names sorted.
+  For variable names to appear sorted when calling ArviZ functions, pass a sorted list of the variable names.

   .. ipython::